-In 2017, the Company returned \$256 million to shareholders through its dividend and share repurchase programs.
-In January 2018, the Company announced it planned to repurchase \$750 million in shares in 2018 pursuant to a \$1.5 billion new repurchase program authorized by the Board.
-Additionally, the Company announced a 29% increase to its quarterly dividend to \$0.09 per share.
-The dividend and repurchase programs reflect the Company's confidence in the business and ability to return capital to its shareholders while retaining sufficient financial flexibility to pursue growth opportunities through internal investments and acquisitions such as Universal Robots.
+In 2018, the Company returned \$891 million to shareholders through its dividend and share repurchase programs.
+In January 2019, the Company announced it planned to repurchase \$500 million in shares in 2019 pursuant to a \$1.5 billion repurchase program authorized by the Board in January 2018.
+Additionally, the Company plans to continue its quarterly dividend of \$0.09 per share.
+The dividend and repurchase programs reflect the Company's confidence in the business and ability to return capital to its shareholders while retaining sufficient financial flexibility to pursue growth opportunities through internal investments and acquisitions such as MiR and Energid.